 At execution time, u must become associated with a VORTEX logical unit number or mass storage file.
 This is discussed in detail in the following sections.

-Note: For all VORTEX system concepts which are referenced in the following sections, refer to the appropriate section in the VORTEX/VORTEX II reference manual.
+Note: For all VORTEX system concepts which are referenced in the following sections, refer to the appropriate section in the VORTEX I and VORTEX II reference manuals.

 7.1.1 Implicitly Opened Files